-- I’ve got Drive Mode set to Single Shooting.
+- I set Drive Mode to Single Shooting with strobes.
 Otherwise, the strobes can get out of sync due to minor variations in recycle times.

 - It’s easy to accidentally hit the movie lever.
 I normally switch that off and use a GoPro Hero 7 for video.

 - I’ve set my defaults to the MR 1 dial position, which saves most things, except shutter-linked autofocus and other button customizations.

 Hope the above is useful – I’m still working things out as I go, but I do love the functionality and customization opportunities with the Sony A7rIII, and how the Nauticam housing lets me access key options quickly and easily.
 Ergonomics count for a lot, peeps.

 Any questions or suggestions?
 Let me know in the comments!